At Cowes Enterprise College we believe that our curriculum should ‘educate for life’.

 All pupils have the right to study the EBacc in key stage 4, regardless of prior attainment.
-We recommend the EBacc for pupils with middle and high prior attainment, as a good foundation for further study.
 To enable them to study the EBacc pupils:

 All pupils also study: PE, Everyone matters (including PSHE, citizenship, and sex and relationships education).
-Religious education is currently delivered through a combination of weekly lessons, tutor time and timetabled curriculum days.
+Religious education is currently delivered through a combination of weekly lessons and tutor time.